KrishikaWarpTest/Warp-build-runner-Sample/README.md

 | Standard GitHub Actions | `ubuntu-latest` | 27 seconds | Shared runner, manual caching, limited concurrency | <img src="./static/5.png" width="150"/> |
 | WarpBuild Runner | `warp-ubuntu-latest-x64-2x` |  | Ephemeral VM, snapshots + container layer caching, unlimited concurrency |

+> 💡 Tip: Use higher capacity runners (`4x`) for very large repositories or workflows that require more compute.

+## Conclusion

+WarpBuild provides a high-performance, scalable, and cost-effective CI solution that dramatically speeds up your build and deployment process.
+By leveraging ephemeral VMs, snapshots, container layer caching, and unlimited concurrency, you can reduce build times, avoid queues, and ensure consistent, isolated environments for your workflows.

+This guide walks you through setting up WarpBuild runners at the organization level, configuring a CI workflow for a simple Flask app, and observing the benefits of caching and faster builds.
+Once fully configured, you can focus on shipping code faster, while WarpBuild handles the heavy lifting of build infrastructure.